History of the Faroe Islands: World War II

 During the Second World War, Denmark was invaded and occupied by Nazi Germany.
 The British subsequently made a pre-emptive invasion and occupation of the Faroes, known as Operation Valentine, to prevent a German invasion.
 Given their strategic location in the North Atlantic, the Faroes could have proved useful to Germany in the Battle of the Atlantic, possibly as a submarine base.
 Instead, the British forces built an airbase on Vágar, which is still in use as Vágar Airport.
 Faroese fishing boats also provided a large amount of fish to the UK, which was crucial given food rationing.

 The Løgting gained legislative powers, with the Danish prefect Carl Aage Hilbert retaining executive power.
 The Faroese flag was recognized by British authorities.
 There were some attempts to declare complete independence in this period, but the UK had given an undertaking not to interfere in the internal affairs of the Faroe Islands nor to act without the permission of a liberated Denmark.
 The experience of wartime self-government was crucial in paving the way for formal autonomy in 1948.

 The British presence was broadly popular (particularly given the alternative of a German occupation).
 Approximately 150 marriages took place between British soldiers and Faroese women, although the scale of the British presence on Vágar did lead to some local tensions.
-The British presence also left a lasting popularity for British chocolate and sweets, which is readily available in Faroese shops but uncommon in Denmark.
+The British presence also left a lasting popularity for British chocolate and sweets, which are readily available in Faroese shops but uncommon in Denmark.